 Type Of Wound

 Now different people hunt using different weapons.
 There are those that use compound bows or cross bows, and there are those that us guns.
 If you use a compound bow one of the things you will need to factor in is the broadhead.

-It is important that you retrieve your broadhead before field dressing your kill.
+It is important that you retrieve your mechanical broadhead/fixed before field dressing your kill.
 If for one reason or the other this is not possible you will need to be extra careful when gutting the deer.

 State Hunting Laws

 As you already know different states have different hunting laws.
 That being the case, in some states, it is required that an animals sex organs remain naturally attached.
 This is done as evidence of the animal’s sex and applies mostly to mature bucks.

 Now not all states have this regulation, and you will need to be familiar with some of these laws.
 In particular for those of you who want to learn how to field dress a buck deer.

 How long can you wait to field dress a deer?
 This is a question I have encountered a number of times.
 Ideally, you should field dress your deer immediately after its dead.
 The rationale for this is that dead deer begins to rot as soon as it’s dead.

 Also, according to USDA guidelines meat should be refrigerated within two hours.
 As such, you have two hours to complete the whole field dressing process.
 The carcass should not be kept exposed outside for too long as this can give bacteria time to infest.

 Temperatures of between 40 and 140 degrees Fahrenheit are dangerous for freshly killed carcasses.
 If you are hunting during winter at night, you might have until daybreak to field dress the deer.